Doctor of Education in Teacher Leadership

 APPLICATION AND DOCUMENT DEADLINES

-See the list of available start terms and document deadlines here.
+See the complete list of available start terms and document deadlines here.
 Please note that completed applications and all required credentials must be submitted by the posted deadline.

 - Online Graduate Application - There is a non-refundable $60 application fee.

 - Transcripts - Official transcripts from EACH College and/or University you have attended.
 Must be in a sealed envelope from the institution or sent electronically from the institution directly to email@example.com.
 Transcripts must reflect completion of an Education Specialist degree.

 - GRE Score Report (General Test)- Scores must be within the last 5 years.
 Request that your scores be sent electronically to KSU (school code 5359).
 No department code is necessary.

 - Clear Renewable Georgia Teaching Certificate - To print a copy of your Georgia clear, renewable certificate, you may log onto www.gapsc.com.